Dog Walkers Guidelines

-- Dogs should be kept under close control at all times in the Parkland.
-If your pet obeys your commands, short periods off the lead away from livestock and wildlife is allowed.
-If in any doubt, please keep your dog on a lead at all times as the Parkland contains deer, livestock and wildlife all year round, as well as vehicles regularly entering and exiting the park.
+- Dogs should be kept on a lead at all times in the Parkland.
+If your pet obeys commands, short periods of off lead away from livestock and wildlife is allowed.
+If in doubt, please keep your dog on a lead at all times as the Parkland contains deer, livestock and wildlife all year round, as well as vehicles regularly entering and exiting the park.

 - Please clear up after your dog.
 Two dog waste bins are provided near the Knutsford Entrance and one near the Dog Wood Entrance.
 Alternatively, please take your dog waste bags away with you to dispose of responsibly elsewhere.

 - A maximum of 4 dogs per person is permitted in the Park to ensure they can be kept under appropriate levels of control at all times.

 - Dogs should not be encouraged to bathe or paddle in the Meres, or any Tatton Park waters, for conservation and health and safety reasons.
 Blue-green algae is present and toxic blooms, which can be harmful to your pet, can occur at any time.

 Please note: A “Public Spaces Protection Order” is in force at Tatton Park.